A Sober and Healthy Life

 A Sober and Healthy Life - Providence Holistic Counseling Services - humility-vs-humiliation

 I have been fortunate to meet and build personal and professional relationships with many members of the recovery community both within Alcoholics Anonymous and outside of Alcoholics Anonymous.
 I find it interesting that I find little differences in how they live a sober and healthy life while pointing their fingers and criticizing each other for “the right way”.
-If the goal is that as many alcoholics and addicts can find recovery and create a sober and healthy life as possible, all this ego, power and control needs to be eliminated.
+Suppose the goal is that as many alcoholics and addicts can find recovery and create a sober and healthy life as possible.
+In that case, all this ego, power, and control needs to be eliminated.
 It is counterproductive to achieving the goal of helping another alcoholic or addict.
-I have worked with many alcoholics and addicts that have found a maintained recovery through as many ways as there are alcoholics and addicts.
-It seems to me that asking for help and accepting it are critical, everything else seems specific to the individual alcoholic or addict wanting a sober and healthy life.
-It is interesting that the commonalities are greater than the differences.
-Again, it is not about who gets the most people into recovery, it is the most people getting recovery and living a sober and healthy life.
-My perspective and work are about supporting alcoholics and addicts living a sober and healthy life.
+I have worked with many alcoholics and addicts who have found a maintained recovery in as many ways as there are alcoholics and addicts.
+It seems to me that asking for help and accepting it is critical; everything else seems specific to the individual alcoholic or addict wanting a sober and healthy life.

 A Sober and Healthy Life - Providence Holistic Counseling Services - dr suess unless someone like you cares